vl-efimov/log-viewer/README.md

 # LuVo - log viewer

-This project was created as part of a 2026 diploma thesis at FIT CTU, Department of Software Engineering, by student Vladimir Efimov.
+This project was created as part of a 2026 master’s thesis at FIT CTU, Department of Software Engineering, by student Vladimir Efimov.

 ## Quick start

+Test data can be found in `/log-samples`.

 Prerequisites:
 - Docker Desktop (this is the only thing to install)